 For us athletes, especially endurance athletes, three different main causes have emerged, and magnesium deficiency is not listed here.

-- One of the most common causes is muscles that are not properly prepared and trained.
-This includes the right intensity, duration as well as the important regenerative measures such as stretching.
+- One of the known causes is that the muscles are not properly prepared and trained.
+This includes the right intensity, duration and important regenerative measures such as stretching.

-- Lack of water, i.e. dehydration, is also one of the most common causes.
-Sport is not about drinking as much as we are thirsty, but as much as we really need.
-In endurance sports, especially during long sessions, the rule of thumb should be 0.5 – 1 liter of fluid per hour.
-This amount can vary individually depending on the conditions (temperature, humidity, intensity, duration).
-By the way, when carbohydrates are ingested, the body is also deprived of water, so that even in winter, when you may not sweat so much, an intake of water is useful or necessary.
+- A lack of water, i.e. dehydration, is also one of the most common causes.
+During sport, it is not about drinking as much as we feel thirsty, but as much as we really need.
+In endurance sports, especially during long sessions, the rule of thumb should be 0.5 - 1 liter of fluid per hour.
+This amount can vary from person to person depending on the conditions (temperature, humidity, intensity, duration).
+Incidentally, water is also removed from the body when carbohydrates are consumed, so that even in winter, when you may not be sweating so much, it is sensible or necessary to consume water.

-- And last but not least, the sodium deficiency.
-In contrast to the non-sporting population, which often absorbs too much sodium, too low an intake is often observed in athletes.
-Especially in endurance sports, where we are active for several to many hours and this is accompanied by a large loss of sweat, the additional intake is usually the right remedy against possible cramps.
-Whether by taking a salt tablet, salty energy gels (e.g. Salty Caramel or tomato gel) or adding a little table salt to the drinking bottle - there are many ways to take precautions.
+- Another common cause that is completely underestimated by many is sodium deficiency.
+In contrast to the non-athletic population, who often consume too much sodium, athletes tend to have an insufficient intake.
+Particularly in endurance sports, where we are active for several to many hours and this is accompanied by a large loss of sweat, additional intake is usually the right remedy against possible cramps.
+Whether by taking a salt tablet, electrolyte tablets, salty energy gels (e.g. Salty Caramel or tomato gel) or adding a little table salt to your water bottle - there are many ways to take precautions here.

 As a guide, 1-2 g of table salt (not sodium!) per hour can be used as a guide.
 This value fluctuates so much because genetically predetermined is how much sodium we have in body sweat.
 Who doesn't know the athletes who develop strong salt marks on their sportswear, while others don't have any with the same load.